dxw/govsite/README.md

 4. Click Add New button.
 5. Click Upload Theme and upload the .zip format of GovSite that you previously downloaded to your computer.

-**Note:** GovSite requires installation of [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, otherwise some of the fields on page templates or post won’t work.
+**NB:** GovSite requires installation of [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin, otherwise some of the fields on page templates or post won't work.
+We are including them as a PHP export by default in **app/posts/** folder.
+If you want to change the fields, remove the PHP file and import the XML.

 Theme options